 2. green promotional products

-Example: A company that sells promotional items as cheap mass-produced goods makes a conscious decision to only offer durable items made from recycled or organic raw materials that are produced under fair conditions.
+Example: A company that sells promotional items as cheap mass-produced goods makes a conscious decision to offer only durable items made from recycled or organic raw materials that are produced under fair conditions.

 3. campaigns without direct product reference

-A company's campaigns do not always have to focus on the product on offer.
-Instead, an initiative that promotes, for example, conscious, sustainable action by our society can initially create new trust and ultimately also increase sales figures.
+The campaigns of a company, do not always have to focus on the product offered.
+Instead, a Initiative that promotes, for example, conscious, sustainable action by our society, initially create new trust, generate great interest and ultimately also increase sales figures.

-Example: A trade fair organizer for sustainable business advertises in the subway with large posters that one should avoid capsule coffee because it creates 8,000 tons of waste every year and the coffee thereby costs unnoticed 70€ per kilogram.
+Example: A trade fair organizer for sustainable business advertises in the subway with large posters that one should avoid capsule coffee because it creates 8,000 tons of waste every year and the coffee thereby costs almost unnoticed 70€ per kilogram.

 4. donations to social projects (cause-related marketing)